keithcollins/predictive/README.md

 # predictive
-Simple library for generating "predictive," ebooks-esque text using word pairs.
+Simple library for generating predictive, ebooks-esque text using word pairs.
 This began as a rewrite of [nodeEbot](https://github.com/daveschumaker/nodeEbot), but dropped and added enough features to become its own thing.

 Add to your project's `package.json` or install with `npm install predictive`